bhupeshdurve/Term-Structure-Yiled-curve-using-Vasicek-Model/README.md

-his repository contains Python code that implements the Vasicek Interest Rate Model.
+This repository contains Python code that implements the Vasicek Interest Rate Model.
 The Vasicek model is a mathematical model describing the evolution of interest rates over time.
 The model is widely used in finance for interest rate modeling and derivative pricing.

 Usage